 The crosses stood at Lincoln, Grantham and Stamford, all in Lincolnshire; Geddington and Hardingstone in Northamptonshire; Stony Stratford in Buckinghamshire; Woburn and Dunstable in Bedfordshire; St Albans and Waltham (now Waltham Cross) in Hertfordshire; Cheapside in London; and Charing (now Charing Cross) in Westminster.

-Three of the medieval monuments – those at Geddington, Hardingstone and Waltham Cross – survive (if heavily restored); but the other nine, other than a few fragments, are lost.
+The Eleanor crosses largely survived the Reformation, but were mostly destroyed in the English Civil War – three of the medieval crosses – those at Geddington, Hardingstone and Waltham Cross – survive (if heavily restored); but the other nine, other than a few fragments, are lost.
 The largest and most ornate of the twelve was the Charing Cross.
 Several memorials and elaborated reproductions of the crosses have been erected, including the Queen Eleanor Memorial Cross at Charing Cross Station (built 1865).

 The Lincolnshire Eleanor Crosses